ForlinxEmbedded/ForlinxEmbedded.github.io/rockchip/ok3576-c/_sources/OK3576-C_Android_14_User_Manual.md.txt

 ![Image](./images/OK3576-C_Android_14_User_Manual/1730793553821_b6088547_e46a_4b58_b651_b15473fd8d50.png)

-This interface allows you to adjust each section's volume and supports media volume adjustment using the physical buttons VOL- and VOL+ on the base plate.
+This interface allows you to adjust each section's volume and supports media volume adjustment using the physical buttons VOL- and VOL+ on the carrier board.

 ![Image](./images/OK3576-C_Android_14_User_Manual/1730793553979_a43c885d_5372_4b9d_a925_ca4b454bdc38.png)

 ### 3.8 Display Settings

-Open the "Settings" app in the application drawer interface, and click "Display" to enter the display settings interface
+Open the "Settings" app in the application drawer interface, and click "Display" to enter the display settings interface.

 ![Image](./images/OK3576-C_Android_14_User_Manual/1730793554081_74b123f7_8fb5_4e9c_968a_0d6201bd4a3f.png)